Long time decay and asymptotics for the complex mKdV equation: Linear and multilinear estimates

 Since the complex mKdV equation has a cubic nonlinearity, we will naturally find ourselves dealing with frequency-localized terms of the form $Q_{j}(|u|^2 \partial_x u)$ and the like.
 In this section, we collect some basic bounds for these terms for later reference.
 Let $u_i = e^{-t\partial_x^3} f_i$ for $i = 1,2,3$ and $f_i \in X$.
 We begin by considering $\chi_{\geq j - 10} Q_{\sim j}(u_1 u_2 u_3)$.
 Using~\eqref{eqn:pseudoloc-comm-est} to control the error in commuting the physical and Fourier localization operators, we find that

 Arguing in the same manner, we find that

 Moreover, by using the bilinear decay estimate given in~\Cref{thm:simple-bilinear-decay}, we can obtain analogous bounds for terms containing a derivative:

-In the bounds~\cref{eqn:cubic-sim-larger,eqn:cubic-bounds-compendium,eqn:cubic-deriv-bounds-compendium}, the frequency localization in some sense plays no role, in that the bounds would remain true if we removed the frequency projection operator.
+In the bounds~\cref{eqn:cubic-sim-larger,eqn:cubic-bounds-compendium,eqn:cubic-deriv-bounds-compendium}, the frequency localization in some sense does not play a role, as the bounds would remain true if we removed the frequency projection operator.
 The situation changes when we consider the cubic $Q_{\sim j}(u_1 u_2 u_3)$ in the region $|x| \ll t 2^{2j}$, since the frequency localization eliminates the worst contribution in this region.
 A straightforward paraproduct decomposition yields

-Note that the term $Q_{\sim j}(u_{1, < j-20}u_{2, < j-20 }u_{3, j - 20})$ vanishes.
+Note that the term $Q_{\sim j}(u_{1, < j-20}u_{2, < j-20 }u_{3, < j - 20})$ vanishes.
 If $k < j - 30$, then we can use~\eqref{eqn:pseudoloc-comm-est} to commute the physical- and frequency-space localizations and apply~\Cref{thm:lin-decay-lemma} to find that

 Summing in $\ell$, we find that

 Summing over $k < j - 30$ and combining the result with~\eqref{eqn:cubic-sim-larger}, we obtain the bound

 By a similar argument, we find that for $k < j - 30$,